$\delta$-Forms on Lubin--Tate Space

 It is left to show that (2) implies (1).
 The polyhedral derivative $d_P[X,μ]$ vanishes by definition.
 The difference $d[X,μ] - d_P[X,μ]$ has the form \eqref{eq:current_to_check_polyhedralness}.
 Assuming (2), i.e. assuming that $[X, μ]$ is balanced, this difference is again polyhedral and a sum of polyhedral currents of the form \eqref{eq:formula_deriv_balanced}.
 In our special situation, $α_σ = 1$ (constant function on $σ$) for all $σ$, and the vanshing of \eqref{eq:formula_deriv_balanced} for all $η$ is precisely the balancing condition \eqref{eq:balanced}. \end{proof}

 Let $α\in A(X)$ be a smooth form.
-Note that this notion only depends on $L$, not on $μ$.
-It defines a current $α\wedge [X,μ]$, which only depends on $α$ viewed as pws form.
+Note that this notion depends only on $L$, not on $μ$.
+It defines a current $α\wedge [X,μ]$, which depends only on $α$ viewed as pws form.
 A crucial observation is now that the derivatives of $α$ as smooth form and of $α$ as current coincide,